aliascash/alias-wallet-archive/README.md

 ```
 docker run \
     --name <name> \                 # Name of the container to create
     --rm \                          # Container will automatically be removed after stop
     -it \                           # Start in interactive mode with a virtual terminal
     -v <local-path>:/home/spectre/.spectrecoin/ \ # Mapping of local data folder into the container
     -d \                            # Run in daemon mode
-    hlxeasy/spectre:latest   # Image to use
+    spectreproject/spectre:latest   # Image to use
 ```

+**IMPORTANT: You must use option _'-v...'_ to mount a host folder into the container, if you use option _'--rm'_!
+Otherwise you might loose your wallet, if the container is stopped!**

 To start the container just use

 ```
-docker run --name spectre --rm -it -v ~/.spectrecoin/:/home/spectre/.spectrecoin/ -d hlxeasy/spectre:latest
+docker run --name spectre --rm -it -v ~/.spectrecoin/:/home/spectre/.spectrecoin/ -d spectreproject/spectre:latest
 ```

 #### Stop container